christopher-altman/autodidactic-qml/README.md

 L_{\text{total}} = L_{\text{task}} + \lambda \sum_k \left(I_k(\theta_t)-I_k(\theta_{\text{pre}})\right)^2
 $$

-This does not "pick the answer"; it enforces return to a declared equivalence class.
+This does not “pick the answer” ; it enforces return to a declared equivalence class.
 If CI rises substantially, invariants are acting as a stability scaffold.
 If CI stays ~0, the nonlocality claim strengthens.

 ### 3. Architecture Contact Test (Minimal Transformer)